szczyglis-dev/py-gpt/README.md

 ### 2.0.84 (2024-01-06)

-- The "Self-Loop" plugin has been completely redesigned, improved, and renamed to the 'Autonomous Mode' option, which enables the launch of autonomous reasoning in a looped AI-with-AI conversation mode.
+- The "Self-Loop" plugin has been completely redesigned, improved, and renamed to the Autonomous Mode, which enables the launch of autonomous reasoning in a looped AI-with-AI conversation mode.
 - A system prompt option has been added to the plugin configuration with instructions for the autonomous mode.
+- Auto-stop after goal is reached option is added also to plugin settings.

 ### 2.0.83 (2024-01-06)